-Rinse the filter with cold-to-lukewarm water and don’t use a brush to remove the dirt as it could damage the material.
-Avoid using abrasive cleaning solutions.
-Then, air dry the filter for 24 to 48 hours before placing it back in the device.
+Rinse the filter with cold water.
+Avoid using a brush and abrasive cleaning solutions to remove dirt, as this can damage the material.
+Air-dry the filter for 24 to 48 hours before placing it back in the device.

-Washing your filter is important, but don’t forget to clean your entire vacuum regularly.
+Washing your filter is essential, but don’t forget to clean your entire vacuum regularly.

-Luckily, most vacuums are suitable and designed to be used on hardwood floors.
+Luckily, most vacuums are suitable and designed for hardwood floors.
 Some devices, though, are better at keeping them safe.

-When it comes to selecting the best vacuum for hardwood floors, keep your preferences in mind.
+When selecting the best vacuum for hardwood floors, keep your preferences in mind.
 We recommend creating a checklist of all the uses you might need your vacuum for.
 This might save you lots of money and headaches down the line.